Home

 - BTCFi, which aims to turn Bitcoin into productive capital;

-- macro liquidity, as bond yields, treasury stress and Bitcoin weakness increasingly affect DeFi sentiment.
+- macro liquidity, as bond yields, treasury stress and Bitcoin volatility increasingly affect DeFi sentiment.

 Why Follow DeFi News?

-Tracking DeFi news and decentralized finance news allows investors, builders and crypto enthusiasts to better understand market dynamics, discover new protocols and make more informed decisions in a highly volatile environment.
+Tracking DeFi news and the latest DeFi news allows investors, builders and crypto enthusiasts to better understand market dynamics, discover new protocols and make more informed decisions in a highly volatile environment.

 In the crypto world, access to accurate and timely information often makes the difference between understanding a market trend early and reacting too late.